 This three-year Linguistics BA Honours degree focuses on developing your understanding of how languages work, how we communicate, and the growth of language in the brain.
+You'll explore linguistics in the context of English language as well as modern foreign languages.
 You'll build a firm base of skills and knowledge to pursue many career paths.

 As well as studying a modern language, you'll also follow a cutting-edge degree programme shaped by the research specialisms of our world-leading staff.
 This ensures your studies explore the latest ideas and most exciting areas of linguistics, such as:

 You'll become a confident and competent professional by learning about fundamental topics in linguistics, such as; phonetics, grammar and sound patterns and the social contexts in which languages are learnt.

 Please rest assured we make all reasonable efforts to provide you with the courses, services and facilities described.
 However, it may be necessary to make changes due to significant disruption, for example in response to COVID-19.

 See our terms and conditions for more information

 View our Frequently Asked Questions